strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/optional-software/snippets/strapi-server.md

 In order to take full advantage of a proxied Strapi application, Strapi should be configured so it's aware of the upstream proxy.
 Like with the below configurations there are 3 matching examples.
 Additional information can be found in the [server configuration](/developer-docs/latest/setup-deployment-guides/configurations/required/server.md) and [admin configuration](/developer-docs/latest/setup-deployment-guides/configurations/required/admin-panel.md) documentations.

 :::note API Prefix
-Note that in many of these examples we are using the default API Prefix of `/api`, this can be changed without the need to directly modify the Nginx configuration, please see the [API Prefix](/developer-docs/latest/setup-deployment-guides/configurations/optional/api.md) documentation for more information.
+These examples use the default API Prefix of `/api`.
+This can be changed without the need to directly modify the Nginx configuration (see the [API prefix](/developer-docs/latest/setup-deployment-guides/configurations/optional/api.md) documentation).
 :::

 :::note Admin URL